iamfatima/iamfatima/README.md

 *Very much a beginner but looking foward to improve my programming skills and learn more.*

-🍄 Want to learn about docker, html and javascript in a near future.
+🍄 Want to learn html and javascript in a near future.

 ✨ Pronouns: she/her